Pierre Savorgnan de Brazza: Personal life

 Brazza's younger brother, Jacques, was a mountaineer and naturalist who accompanied Pierre in Africa from 1883 to 1886.

-He married Thérèse Pineton de Chambrun (1860–1948) on 12 August 1895.
+Brazza married Thérèse Pineton de Chambrun (1860–1948) on 12 August 1895.
 They had four children—Jacques (1899–1903), Antoine, Charles and Marthe.

-Brazza became a Freemason in 1888, being initiated at the Alsace-Lorraine lodge in Paris on 26 June.
-Nevertheless, he left the organisation in 1904, believing that the French Freemasonry had betrayed its own principles by colluding with corporations for the benefit of an inhuman colonial system.
+Brazza became a Freemason in 1888, being initiated at the Alsace-Lorraine lodge in Paris on 26 June, but left the organisation in 1904, believing that the French Freemasonry had betrayed its own principles by colluding with corporations for the benefit of an inhuman colonial system.

 Death and legacy

 In September 1905, toward the end of his Mission Extraordinaire, Brazza became sick.
-On the return voyage to France, when the ship docked in Dakar, he was brought to the hospital where he died at the age of 53, with his wife Thérèse at his side.
+On the return voyage to France, when the ship docked in Dakar, a major port, he was brought to the hospital where he died at the age of 53, with his wife Thérèse at his side.
 His body was repatriated to France and he was given a state funeral at Sainte-Clotilde, Paris.
 Thérèse, who always maintained that her husband had been poisoned by the colonial authorities, refused the honour of burial in the Pantheon and buried him temporarily at the cemetery of Père Lachaise in Paris.
 Later, Thérèse had Brazza's body exhumed and re-interred in Algiers (capital of present-day Algeria).
 The epitaph on his burial site in Algiers reads: "Une mémoire pure de sang humain" ("a memory untainted by human blood").

-Tribute

-The fish Enteromius brazzai is named in his honour.
-The catfish Atopochilus savorgnani is also named in his honour.
-(The De Brazza's monkey Cercopithecus neglectus and the evergreen shrub Pentadiplandra brazzeana, however, are named for his brother Jacques.)
+In 2006, his remains were once again exhumed and removed to a mausoleum in Brazzaville.

-The French Navy aviso Savorgnan de Brazza, completed in 1933 and sold in 1957, was named for Pierre Savorgnan de Brazza.
+The French Navy aviso Savorgnan de Brazza, completed in 1933 and sold in 1957, was named for Brazza.